Esha41/CurrencyConverterApp/README.md

 - Roles (Admin/User) are hardcoded in appsetting.json file for demonstration; in production, roles would be managed via a database or identity provider.

 - Caching is in-memory (MemoryCache) and will reset when the application restarts.
 Ideally redisCache should be used.

-- Historical exchange rates assume pagination, with default page size and page number applied if not provided.

 - Rate-limiting (throttling) is applied per IP address to prevent abuse; more advanced limits per client can be added later.